Kingdom of Kongo: Rise of entrepreneurial nobles

-In 1839, the Portuguese government, acting on British pressure, abolished the slave trade south of the equator which had so damaged Central Africa.
-Human trafficking continued until well into the 1920s, first as an illegal slave trade, then as contract labor.
+In 1839, the Portuguese government, acting on British pressure, abolished the slave trade south of the equator, which had so damaged Central Africa.
+Human trafficking continued until well into the 1920s, first as an illegal slave trade, then as contract labour.
 A commodity trade replaced the slave trade, at first focused on ivory and wax, and gradually grew to include peanuts and rubber.
-This trade revolutionized the economies and eventually the politics of the whole of Central Africa.
+This trade revolutionised the economies and eventually the politics of the whole of Central Africa.
 In place of the slave trade, largely under the control of state authorities, thousands, and eventually hundreds of thousands, of commoners began carrying goods from inland to coastal ports.
 These people managed to share in the wealth of the new trade, and as a result, commercially connected people constructed new villages and challenged the authorities.

 During this period, as the slave trade ended, long-distance trade became more prominent, and entrepreneurial nobles became more stable founding markets and protecting trade.
 They founded new, makanda, nominally clans descended from common ancestors that were as much trading associations as family units.
 These clans founded strings of villages connected by fictional kinship along the trade routes, from Boma or the coast of Soyo to São Salvador and then on into the interior.
 A new oral tradition about the founder of the kingdom, often held to be Afonso I, described the kingdom as originating when the king caused the clans to disperse in all directions.
 The histories of these clans, typically describing the travels of their founder and his followers from an origin point to their final villages, replaced the history of the kingdom itself in many areas.